Skip to content

 • Research exploring berberine’s impact on gut microbiota, bile acids and gut–metabolic signalling pathways.

-For readers who enjoy going deeper into primary literature, your healthcare professional or a clinical nutritionist can help you explore specific papers that relate most closely to your health profile.
+For readers who enjoy diving into primary literature, your healthcare professional or a clinical nutritionist can help you explore specific papers that relate most closely to your health profile.

 Spread the word